SGDInstitute/apollo/content/collections/pages/mblgtacc/lunch-learn.md

         content:
           -
             type: text
-            text: 'The Revoluncheon is a lunch and learn space at MBLGTACC led by Merrique Jenson and Jade Careaga.'
+            text: 'The Revoluncheon is a lunch and learn space at MBLGTACC.'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             text: 'This lunch and learn session focuses on the greatest issues facing Midwest queer and trans communities.
 Featured educators will aid us in grappling with major questions around community building, movement work, and creating a liberated future. '
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             text: 'All attendees welcome to join this space.
-Only those who purchased lunch tickets will be provided lunch, and external food is not allowed in the space.'
+Only those who purchased registration by October 3 are guaranteed a meal.'
     type: content
     enabled: true
   -
+    id: izeRpqxh
     bard:
       -
         type: heading